 - DevOps engineers should be able to easily integrate security testing in CI/CD pipelines, just as they do with any other type of test.
 They should not spend too much time configuring the security tool.

 A modern security tool for the enterprise should be invisible to most users.
 You can only achieve that if the tool is designed to be automated and integrated as much as possible within even the most complex environments.
-And building such a tool is exactly what Acunetix is doing (Acunetix 360) to have its “five cents” in closing the gap.
+And building such a tool is exactly what Invicti/Acunetix are doing to have our “five cents” in closing the gap.